StefMcCuistion/Dress-Up-Game/GDD.md

 These attributes are what will be randomized every time the randomize button is pressed.

 The character is built of multiple different images which are loaded and displayed in a particular order.
 The order determines which pieces will appear behind others when they overlap.
 These are the pieces, in order:
+1. Top clothing, back 1
-1. Tail (if cat)
+2. Tail (if cat)
-2. Back hair piece
+3. Top clothing, back 2
+4. Hair, back
-3. Body
+5. Body
-4. Socks or tights
+6. Socks or tights
-5. Shoes
+7. Shoes
-6. Bottom clothing piece
+8. Bottom clothing
+9. Chest clothing
-7. Arm
+10. Arm
-8. Top clothing piece
+11. Top clothing, front
-9. Face
+12. Face
-10. Cat ear, back (if cat)
+13. Cat ear, back (if cat)
-11. Cat ear, front, behind hair (if cat)
+14. Cat ear, front, behind hair (if cat)
-12. Human ear (if human)
+15. Human ear (if human)
-13. Hair
+16. Hair, front
-14. Cat ear, front, in front of hair (if cat)
+17. Cat ear, front, in front of hair (if cat)